Zeno Coste

-Zeno Coste (May 30 1907 - 1985) was a Romanian singer.
+Zeno Coste (May 30 1907 – 1985) was a Romanian singer.

 Life

 Zeno Coste was born in Ciacova, Banat, to Iuliu and Zoe Coste.

 Before starting his singing career, Zeno was a talented athlete.
 From 1927 to 1930 he held the Romanian record in double-handed weight throwing.

 From 1928 on, he studied music in Berlin and Milan.
-He was also successful in sports during his studies at the Technical University of Berlin, winning the university championships in shot put three times.
+He was also successful in sports during his studies at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin), winning the university championships in shot put three times.
 In 1930 he played a singer in the first Romanian sound film, Ciuleandra.
 In December 1930 he recorded several songs in Romanian for the Columbia label in Berlin.
 In 1931/32 he sang the Tenor voice with the vocal ensemble "Die Parker", which appeared on a number of records with the orchestras of Bernard Etté, Billy Bartholomew, Ilja Livschakoff and Georg Nettelmann.
 The group performed in two movies: Melodie der Liebe with Richard Tauber and Die spanische Fliege with Lizzi Waldmueller.